Raunak-Sarmacharya/LocalCooksCommunity/docs/README.md

 - **oauth-setup.md**: How to configure Google and Facebook OAuth for login.
 - **api-reference.md**: Overview of all API endpoints and their usage.
 - **database-schema.md**: Schema diagrams and explanations for all tables.
+- **delivery-partner-system.md**: Complete documentation for the delivery partner onboarding and management system.
+- **delivery-partner-changelog.md**: Comprehensive changelog for the delivery partner system implementation.
 - **microlearning-system.md**: Technical documentation for the Newfoundland food safety training system.
 - **unlock-progress-system.md**: Interactive user experience flow for training access progression.
 - **session-management.md**: Authentication and session handling documentation.